oanegros/Blender_for_Biologists_2023/lessons/0a_Installing_blender_and_zstacker.md

 - Download one of the zstacker .zip files from https://github.com/GallowayLabMIT/zstacker/releases/tag/v1.0
     - Unzip the folder and note down the full path  (all directories and the filename) to the executable binary file (called zstacker), this cannot contain spaces
-    - if your OS is not supported in zstacker see the documentation at main https://github.com/GallowayLabMIT/zstacker
+    - if your OS is not supported see the documentation at main https://github.com/GallowayLabMIT/zstacker

 ## Start